tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 ## Studies with open data
 I've been studying the use of open data, but we could also do some studies that use open data.
-Two particural things that I want to do.
+Here are two particular things that I want to do.

 ### Gentrification
 Where is gentrification gonna happen next, or where should a hipster move?